sereneblue/coindexter/readme.md

 Change default currency to display, number of coins to display (min 100), and filter coins that can not be mined.

+#### Dark Mode

+coindexter has a dark mode for comfortable late night viewing.

 #### Fresh data

 coindexter automatically refreshes data from coinmarketcap every 5 minutes (how often coinmarketcap caches data).